Tanimhrn/food-delivery-app/README.md

 ## Figma

-This is the link to the design on figma :- https://www.figma.com/design/fWt6WVk47MlNEmsNBSUpkI/Food-Ordering-%26-Delivery-App-Design-(Community)?node-id=7-36&t=QzP7Mo7X7zS8I9Vm-1
+This is the link to the design on [Figma](https://www.figma.com/design/fWt6WVk47MlNEmsNBSUpkI/Food-Ordering-%26-Delivery-App-Design-(Community)?node-id=7-36&t=QzP7Mo7X7zS8I9Vm-1)

 ## Features